Reason for jaw clenching. Bruxism in adults: a harmless condition or a dangerous problem

 Classification

 1. Day.
-This variety is quite rare, because in the waking state, people are usually able to control the movements of the muscles and jaws.
+This variety is quite rare because while awake people are usually able to control the movements of their muscles and jaws.
 Daytime bruxism affects men and women who are constantly under stress.
-To calm down, they gnaw pens and pencils, bite their lips and inner sides of their cheeks, bite their nails, and chew on foreign objects.
-At the moment when a person experiences strong tension or vivid emotions, his jaws involuntarily clench and creak, which can irritate others.
-Despite the fact that daytime bruxism seems to be just a bad habit, it is extremely difficult to get rid of it without the help of a psychologist.
+To calm down, they chew pens and pencils, bite their lips and internal sides cheeks, bite nails, chew foreign objects.
+At the moment when a person experiences strong tension or strong emotions, his jaw involuntarily clenches and creaks, which can irritate others.
+Despite the fact that daytime bruxism from the outside seems like just a bad habit, it is extremely difficult to get rid of it without the help of a psychologist.

 2. Night.
-Teeth grinding during sleep is much more common, and gender and age do not matter.
-During the night, there are usually several attacks, and the person may not even be aware of this until the symptoms of bruxism become apparent.
-Among the most striking manifestations are the erasure of tooth enamel, pain in the jaw joints and damage to the gums.
+Grinding of teeth during sleep is much more common, and gender and age do not matter.
+There are usually several attacks per night, and the person may not even be aware of it until the symptoms of bruxism become obvious.
+Among the most striking manifestations are the abrasion of tooth enamel, pain in the jaw joints and damage to the gums.

-If you can get rid of daytime bruxism with the help of constant self-monitoring, then nighttime bruxism requires a more comprehensive approach to treatment.
-In addition, its diagnosis, especially early, is rather difficult, since it is almost impossible to notice seizures without outside help.
-A person can suspect this condition only by the totality of certain symptoms.
+If you can get rid of daytime bruxism with the help of constant self-control, then nighttime bruxism requires more integrated approach to treatment.
+In addition, its diagnosis, especially early, is quite difficult, since it is almost impossible to notice attacks without outside help.
+A person can only suspect this condition based on a combination of certain symptoms.

 Symptoms

-The main symptoms of bruxism include the following phenomena:
+The main symptoms of bruxism include the following:

 • headache in the morning;